There are several treatment options to help your child develop their hand skills.

 All daily activities require us to use two hands from the moment we wake up and get dressed, open the lid on the toothpaste, open the cereal and pour the milk to simply open the door whilst holding a bag!
 For individuals with hemiplegia, these activities are extremely challenging.

 Bimanual intensive therapy is different from constraint-induced therapy as both hands are used in the sessions.
 Activities and toys are carefully chosen to provoke and promote specific active two-handed actions, interplay’s and movements.

 Bimanual intensive therapy differs from 'general two-handed occupational therapy advice’ as there is a prescribed daily practice amount and bespoke specific actions which are worked on specifically based on your child's upper limb function.

 Evidence and clinical research has proven that the correct dosage and practice lead to motor learning and long term neuroplastic change.
 This means more transference and improvement in hand use during daily activities.

 CIMT & BMIT are both interventions identified as effective for children with cerebral palsy and hemiplegia in research if they follow key therapeutic principles.

 Our early interventions focus on environmental enrichment.
-We support your child's ability to move, to play, and to participate in daily activities, to tolerate sensations and to be able to regulate themselves emotionally and to help you build a strong emotional bond with each other.
+We support your baby's ability to move, to play, and to participate in daily activities, to tolerate sensations and to be able to regulate themselves emotionally and to help you build a strong emotional bond with each other.

-Assessment & Treatment Packages.
+Assessment & Treatment Packages

 We offer a range of packages from daily therapy for a specific time period, weekly therapy for a specified period of time and developmental follow-up review packages where we assess your child using standardised assessments at specific intervals.